Sigmund Romberg: Early life

+Musical career

 He eventually founded his own orchestra and published a few songs, which, despite their limited success, brought him to the attention of the Shubert brothers, who in 1914 hired him to write music for their Broadway theatre shows.
 That year he wrote his first successful Broadway revue, The Whirl of the World.
 He then contributed songs to several American musical adaptations of Viennese operettas, including the successful The Blue Paradise (1915).
 Even more successful was the musical Maytime, in 1917.
 Both involved love across generations and included nostalgic waltzes, along with more modern American dance music.
 At the same time, Romberg contributed songs to the Shuberts' popular revues The Passing Show of 1916 and The Passing Show of 1918 and to two vehicles for Al Jolson: Robinson Crusoe, Jr. (1916), an extravaganza burlesque on the familiar story, and Sinbad (1918), an Arabian Nights-themed musical.
 Romberg wrote another Jolson vehicle in 1921, Bombo.
 He wrote the music for the musical comedy Poor Little Ritz Girl, which also had songs by Richard Rodgers.
+He also wrote the music for Love Birds (1921).

 Romberg's adaptation of melodies by Franz Schubert for Blossom Time (1921, produced in the UK as Lilac Time) was a great success.
 He subsequently wrote his best-known operettas, The Student Prince (1924), The Desert Song (1926) and The New Moon (1928), which are in a style similar to the Viennese operettas of Franz Lehár.
 He also wrote Princess Flavia (1925), an operetta based on The Prisoner of Zenda.
 His other works, My Maryland (1927), a successful romance; Rosalie (1928), together with George Gershwin; and May Wine (1935), with lyrics by Oscar Hammerstein II, about a blackmail plot; and Up in Central Park (1945), are closer to the American musical in style.
+In 1948, he wrote a new score for "My Romance" after the show had folded in try-outs.
 Romberg also wrote a number of film scores and adapted his own work for film.

 Columbia Records asked Romberg to conduct orchestral arrangements of his music (which he had played in concerts) for a series of recordings from 1945 to 1950 that were issued both on 78-rpm and 33-1/3 rpm discs.
 These performances are now prized by record collectors.
 Naxos Records digitally remastered the recordings and issued them in the U.K. (They cannot be released in the U.S. because Sony Music Entertainment, which is a parent company of Columbia Records, holds the copyright for their American release.)
 Much of Romberg's music, including extensive excerpts from his operettas, was released on LP during the 1950s and 1960s, especially by Columbia, Capitol, and RCA Victor.
 Nelson Eddy and Jeanette MacDonald, who appeared in an MGM adaptation of The New Moon in 1940, regularly recorded and performed his music.
 There have also been periodic revivals of the operettas.